Debbie Kruger

 Little River Band making magic

-At Easter that year, 2SM held a very laid-back free concert on the Corso at Manly Beach.
+At Easter in 1978, 2SM held a very laid-back free concert on the Corso at Manly Beach.
 It was on Monday 27 March and it featured Richard Clapton and Ray Burton.
 Who?
 Well, I was having trouble remembering who he was, too, but some research reminded me that he is the guy who co-wrote "I am Woman" with Helen Reddy.
 I'm pretty sure he didn't sing that song at the Corso Concert that day.
+Ray wrote to me at one stage and pointed me in the direction of his Ray Burton Music website, where, among other things, I learned that he supported Queen on their 1976 Australian tour... and I hadn't remembered him from that either.
+And I thought I had a great memory.
+Tsk tsk.

 Rocktober 1978 was already a blaze of promotions and craziness... all of Sydney breathless with excitement waiting to see the jumbo go under the Harbour Bridge... and to cap it all off, the Rocktober free concert, again at the Sydney Opera House, was a stunning event.
 2SM decided to import a couple of hot bands from overseas.
 One has gone on to maintain legendary status, the other proved to be a blow-in-the-wind one-hit wonder.
 Crowd at the Opera House